Lucas Paqueta: Man City's £80m transfer move for West Ham midfielder off amid betting investigation

 An £80m deal had been agreed in principle last week before West Ham were informed on Wednesday that the Brazil international was the subject of an FA investigation into alleged betting breaches.

-Paqueta was shown a yellow card by referee Chris Kavanagh in the 70th minute of the 1-1 draw for a challenge on John McGinn.
+Paqueta was shown a yellow card by referee Chris Kavanagh in the 70th minute for a challenge on John McGinn.

+In the game against Leeds, Paqueta was booked in the 65th minute by referee Peter Bankes for a late tackle on Crysensio Summerville.

+On the opening day of this season, Paqueta received a yellow card after 93 minutes from Bankes for pushing an opponent.

 The bets were reported to the International Betting Integrity Association who alerted FIFA and the FA.